getflywheel/create-local-addon/README.md

 ## More Help

 * **Setup Errors**: by default, full traces for errors that occur during installation are silenced.
-If you want the full trace for errors to be printed into the terminal, you can used the `--show-error-traces` flag.
+If you want the full trace for errors to be printed into the terminal, you can use the `--show-error-traces` flag.
 Error traces will be printed just before the associated error or warning message is displayed.
-* **Add-on Names with Spaces**: if you want to create an add-on with spaces in it, you can enclose the name in double-quotes (as a command line argument).
+* **Add-on Names with Spaces**: if you want to create an add-on with spaces in it, you can enclose the name in double-quotes (as a command-line argument).
 These quotes are not necessary if you provide the name to the generator prompt.
 * **Add-on Won't Enable**: there are a few reasons your new add-on may not be enabled automatically.
-	1. Make sure you did not set the `--disable` flag (we know, but it doesn't hurt to double check, right?).
+	1. Make sure you did not set the `--disable` flag (we know, but it doesn't hurt to double-check, right?).
 	2. In order to enable your add-on, either the directory for your add-on must be in the local add-ons directory or a symlink must exist in the local add-ons directory pointing to your add-on directory.
 Therefore, if you use the `--do-not-symlink` flag without adding the `--place-directly` flag, your add-on cannot be enabled automatically.
 	3. By necessity, the generator will use **npm** to install and build your add-on's dependencies before enabling it (you can also use **yarn**).
 If this process fails, your add-on cannot be enabled.
 Ensure that the build process was successful; if not, you can look at performing these steps manually (listed below).
 	4. If Local is already running when you create your add-on, you will need to restart Local to see your add-on appear.

 #### Local Add-on Directory
-Add-on directories must be placed or linked into the Local add-ons directory to appear within the Local appplication.
+Add-on directories must be placed or linked into the Local add-ons directory to appear within the Local application.
 The generator will create a symlink in the Local add-ons directory pointing to your add-on by default; if you skip this step, you will need to link the directory manually.

 **Local add-on directories:**